Nawaz Sharif: Foreign policy

 In January 1998, Nawaz signed bilateral economic agreements with South Korean President Kim Young-sam.
 Nawaz urged North Korea to make peace and improve its ties with South Korea; causing a division in Pakistan–North Korean relations.
 In April 1998, Nawaz went on to visit Italy, Germany, Poland, and Belgium to promote economic ties.
 He signed a number of agreements to enlarge economic co-operation with Italy and Belgium, and an agreement with the European Union (EU) for the protection of intellectual, industrial and commercial property rights.

 However, Nawaz's diplomatic efforts seemed to have gone to waste after conducting nuclear tests in May 1998.
 Widespread international criticism brought Pakistan's reputation to a low since the Indo-Pakistani war of 1971.
 Pakistan failed to gather any support from its allies at the UN, and trade agreements were repealed by the US, Europe, and Asian bloc.
 Pakistan was accused of allowing nuclear proliferation.
 In June 1998, Nawaz authorised a secret meeting between Pakistan and Israel's ambassadors to the UN and US, and assured Israeli Prime Minister Benjamin Netanyahu that Pakistan would not transfer nuclear technology or materials to Iran or other Middle Eastern countries.
-Israel responded with concerns that Iranian Foreign Minister Kamal Kharrazi's visit to Pakistan shortly after the May 1998 nuclear weapons tests was a sign that Pakistan was preparing to sell nuclear technology to Iran.
+Israel responded with concerns that Iranian Foreign Minister Kamal Kharazi's visit to Pakistan shortly after the May 1998 nuclear weapons tests was a sign that Pakistan was preparing to sell nuclear technology to Iran.

 In 1998, India and Pakistan made an agreement recognising the principle of building an environment of peace and security and resolving all bilateral conflicts.
 On 19 February 1999, Indian Premier Atal Bihari Vajpayee paid a historic state visit to Pakistan, travelling on the inaugural Delhi–Lahore Bus connecting the Indian capital with Pakistan's major cultural city of Lahore.
 On 21 February, the prime ministers signed a bilateral agreement with a memorandum of understanding to ensure nuclear-free safety in South Asia, which became known as the Lahore Declaration.
 The agreement was widely popular in both countries, where it was felt that development of nuclear weapons brought added responsibility and promoted the importance of confidence-building measures to avoid accidental or unauthorised use of nuclear weapons.
 Some Western observers compared the treaty to the cold war Strategic Arms Limitation Talks.